 (click on the subjects to see other tutors in this area)

 - Personal Message

 - I am an enthusiastic science and maths tutor with prior experience of teaching children from a range of backgrounds and age groups.
 I work with several well-known agencies, and am truly passionate about what I do.

 - Which subject(s) do you teach?

-- I teach Maths, Physics, Science and German.
-I am also happy to provide homework support, interview preparation and general mentoring.
+- I mainly teach Maths, Physics, Chemistry and German.
+I am also happy to provide homework support, exam preparation, interview preparation and general mentoring.

 - Tell me about your qualifications.

 - I have a BEng in Aerospace Systems Engineering, which was awarded by the University of Glasgow, as well as having recently completed a PhD in Neuroscience at UCL.

 - What kind of experience do you have?